cjdelisle/econet-linux-wiki/hardware/EN751221/frame-engine.md

 Because TX packets are processed out of order, there is also a "Done List", referred to in the drivers as an "IRQ Queue".
 This is just an array of packet indexes that are completed.

+### Hardware Forwarding
+The QDMA also has another pair of rings for hardware forwarding, but these are not that important to understand because the driver only needs to provide them with memory.

 ### DMA DSCP Message
+Every packet that is sent or received will be registered to a Packet Descriptor in the TX or RX ring, the layout of the descriptor is as follows:

 ```
 .
 0               1               2               3